mynhardtburger/golang-pre-commit/README.md

 The following ids can be used:

    1. `check-go-copyright` - this will check the copyright of go files.
+   1. `check-scala-copyright` - this will check the copyright of Scala files.

 The copyright script will check the files that are passed in by `pre-commit`, if the file list is empty then it will check locally modified files, which it does as shown below: